Prevention and precancer

 1. Oncology in the family (genetic predisposition)

-2. Untreated trauma (especially loss)
+2. Untreated psychological trauma (especially loss)

-3. Personal traits that enhance oncogenic distress
+3. Personality traits that exacerbate oncogenic distress

-What about precancerous conditions?
+What about pre-cancerous conditions?

-All of the above also applies to precancerous diseases, such as:
+All of the above also applies to precancerous diseases such as:

 • atrophic gastritis

-• stomach ulcer
+• gastric ulcer

-• nonspecific ulcerative colitis
+• ulcerative colitis

 • chronic hepatitis, cirrhosis